Ask the Expat

 Tip #2: What is Your Purpose?

-The main challenge for most people planning to live in Asia is to choose a destination that matches the primary purpose for a move abroad:
+The main challenge for most people planning to live in Asia is choosing a destination that matches their primary purpose for a move abroad:

 -